BasGame1/ArtisanROM-Ultra/README.md

 # Features
 - Based on the latest stable OneUI 8 Galaxy S25 FE firmware
-- All software features from S25 FE
+- All software features from S25 Ultra
 - S25 Ultra CSC, ringtones and more
 - Moderately Debloated
 - Heavily DeKnoxed